albertosantini/node-finance/README.markdown

-This module contains an implementation of Markowitz algorithm for the portfolio optimization, a routine for retrieving historical prices from Yahoo, statistical information for stocks and a routine for calculating options smile using Black and Scholes formula.
+This module contains an implementation of Markowitz algorithm for the portfolio optimization, a routine for retrieving historical prices from Yahoo, statistical information for stocks and a routine for calculating implied volatility using Black and Scholes formula.

 Example
 ========

 See examples directory.

+For a frontend, see [node-conpa](http://github.com/albertosantini/node-conpa).

 Installation
 ============